TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/UdfApi.md

-delete a registerd UDF, this will remove all sharing and can not be undone
+delete a registered UDF -- this will remove all sharing and can not be undone

 ### Example